Graphs with Many Hamiltonian Paths: A Minimal Hamiltonian-Connected Graph

 We first note that a minimal hamiltonian-connected graph of order $n$ must have at least $\frac{3n}{2}$ edges.
 This was first proven by Moon \cite{moon}.

 \begin{theorem}[\cite{moon}] If $G$ is a hamiltonian-connected graph with $n>3$ vertices, then every vertex has degree at least $3$, and $G$ must have at least $\frac{3n}{2}$ edges. \end{theorem}

 \begin{proof} Suppose that some vertex $v$ of $G$ has degree 2.
 Let $u, w$ be the two vertices adjacent to $v$.
-If $\gamma$ is a hamiltonian path in $G$, it contains $v$ and therefore contains $u, v, w$ as a subpath.
+If $\gamma$ is a hamiltonian path in $G$ between $u$ and $w$, it contains $v$ and therefore contains $u, v, w$ as a subpath.
 Thus $\gamma = u,v,w$.
 But since $G$ has more than 3 vertices, $\gamma$ is not hamiltonian.
 Therefore every vertex of $G$ has degree at least 3, so the number of edges in $G$ is at least $\frac{3n}{2}.$ \end{proof}

-Now we construct a family of graphs of order $2n$ which have $3n$ edges.
+Now we construct a family of graphs of even order $m=2n$ which have $3n$ edges.
 We will show that these graphs are hamiltonian-connected.
-Note that since every hamiltonian-connected graph is hamiltonian, such graphs must contain a circuit as a subgraph.
-So we begin our construction with the circuit on $2n$ vertices, $C_{2n}$, where $n\equiv 0\mod 3$.
+Note that since every hamiltonian-connected graph is hamiltonian, such graphs must contain a hamiltonian cycle as a subgraph.
+So we begin our construction with the cycle on $2n$ vertices, $C_{2n}$, where $n\equiv 0\mod 3$.